 He’s back in his care home now.
 The hospital where he’d worked has done everything they can for him, and he’s now being treated by nursing staff who visit daily and the lovely living saint who is his main carer.
 It’s a surrounding that he’s familiar with, that doesn’t involve beeping equipment, the groans of other patients, the pink panthers with their mops and brushes, or having his blood pressure checked at regular intervals.
-He can be lulled to sleep again by the night trains rattling past to destinations unknown on the nearby railway, something he’s loved for the past couple of years.
+He can be lulled to sleep again by the night trains on the nearby railway, rattling past to destinations unknown.

 The future and the wellbeing of the planet has always seemed to me to be on a knife edge with global warming, the ongoing mass extinction event that is the human race, and now the era of Brexit, Trump and the rise of populism across Europe.
 Dad’s left such a legacy to be proud of, he has touched so many people’s lives, and we need more people like him.
 More people to redress the balance of an off-kilter world.
 More people to heal the human spirit.

 A week or so ago, I stood at the end of my elderly dad’s hospital bed while he squinted at me and asked “Daddy?”

 Just a couple of hours earlier, he’d been rushed from his care home with pneumonia and possible sepsis, and ‘conscious’ moments like this were fleeting and rare.
 A few days previously, he’d been wide awake, taking several attempts to record a wedding message for my niece.
 While my eldest daughter held up her iPhone, he amiably stumbled over the details.
 He managed it more-or-less in the end, with many a chuckle between takes.